-The characters in Twelfth Night are unable to resolve the conflicts (where people communicate their differences in order to find a way to resolve their issues) throughout the first part of the plot of the play.
-Instead, they turn to tricks, relying on others to fix things for them, and ignoring what other people are telling them which does not make anyone happy for a very long time.
+Some of the characters in Taming of the Shrew are unable to resolve the conflicts (where people communicate their differences in order to find a way to resolve their issues) throughout the first part of the plot of the play.
+Instead, they turn to tricks, unkind words, and ignoring what other people are telling them which does not make anyone happy for a very long time.

-What are some ways that Orsino could have done to communicate with Olivia and accept that she did not want to marry him?
-How could Sir Toby and Sir Andrew have handled their fight with Malvolio rather than tricking him?
+What are some better ways that Kate could have communicated with Petruchio to let him know that she did not want to marry him?

+How could Petruchio have shown Kate that her past behavior was unkind?
 What other situations need conflict resolution from this play?